 Dominique already had a nursing degree place near her home in Hobart, but she visited the Campion Summer Program in Sydney and completely changed her choice.
 “I met some awesome people and really enjoyed it.
 Now here I am enjoying every minute.
 Campion College not only has a great degree to prepare you for anything life throws at you, but the people and the environment are amazing!”

 “Aim high - there is no significant downside.”
-Dr James Goudkamp, now Associate Professor in the Oxford Law Faculty, UK, who started his academic career with a university entrance course at the University of Wollongong College.
+Dr James Goudkamp, now Associate Professor in the Oxford Law Faculty, UK.
+He started his academic career with a university entrance course at UOW College, which provides pathways programs into the University of Wollongong.
 “The course was wonderful preparation for the study of law at university and in some ways gave me a significant edge over students who came by the high school route,” he said.

-The Government’s HE reforms in the 2015-16 Budget delivers equality in treatment for students giving them the freedom to choose the course and institution which best meets their needs.
-Already almost one in ten Australian higher education (HE) students are choosing to study at private institutions.
-All are regulated by TEQSA, as are universities.
+The Government’s HE reforms proposed in 2014 would have delivered equal treatment for all students giving them the freedom to choose the course and institution which best meets their needs.
+Already about one in ten Australian higher education students are choosing to study at private institutions.
+All private HE institutions are regulated by TEQSA, as are all universities.

 Australia needs to allow the teaching-focused HE options successfully driving efficiency and building capacity in other nations.
 The Government has opened discussion on expanding HE provider types through the work of the Higher Education Standards Panel.

-For more details on the Budget measures visit http://education.gov.au/higher-education-and-research-budget-information
+For more details on the HE reform package visit: